aws/amazon-neptune-jdbc-driver/README.md

 ## Building from source

 If you wish to contribute, you will need to build the driver.
 The requirements to build the driver are very simple, you only need a Java 8 compiler and runtime environment and you can build and run the driver.
+This library depends on the neptune-export library, which depends on the gremlin-client library.
+So before building this library, build the gremlin-client, then the neptune-export library, which are both included in this repository.

 ## Testing